Sabayon/wiki-next/docs/articles/Removing_DEs.md

 In this tutorial KDE will be replaced with XFCE.

-# open a console/terminal and become root. (of course you can also do this with [[Rigo]]
-# install your alternative Desktop Environment:
+open a console/terminal and become root. (of course you can also do this with Rigo install your alternative Desktop Environment:
 <pre class="clear">#   equo install @xfce --ask</pre>
-for [[Rigo]]: enter:***xfce4-meta*** in the searchbox, select the package, and click install,
+from Rigo: enter:***xfce4-meta*** in the searchbox, select the package, and click install,

-or install directly using a shortcut in the searchbox: ***do:install xfce4-meta*** accept the licence agreement.
-# install a alternative LoginManager: (in this case, i choose lxdm)
+or install directly using a shortcut in the searchbox: ***do:install xfce4-meta*** accept the licence agreement. install a alternative LoginManager: (in this case, i choose lxdm)
 <pre class="clear">#   equo install lxdm</pre>
-# while at the terminal, change the default LoginManager to ***lxdm***:
+while at the terminal, change the default LoginManager to ***lxdm***:
 <pre class="clear">#   nano -w /etc/conf.d/xdm</pre>
 and replace:
 <pre class="clear">DISPLAYMANAGER="kdm"</pre>
 with:
 <pre class="clear">DISPLAYMANAGER="lxdm"</pre>
-# When done, save: [CTRL-O] and close: [CTRL-X]
-# logoff, and logon again into the fresh installed Environment.
+When done, save: [CTRL-O] and close: [CTRL-X] logoff, and logon again into the fresh installed Environment.
 (NOT KDE)

 ## Removing KDE
-So now we're logged in with XFCE.
-1. open your favourite terminal, and become root.
-2. enter following in the terminal:
+So now we're logged in with XFCE. open your favourite terminal, and become root. enter following in the terminal:
 <pre class="clear">equo remove kdelibs --ask --deep</pre>
-3. check the package list before proceeding.
+check the package list before proceeding.
-***NOTICE*** It might very well be possible, that Entropy wants to remove vital packages for XFCE as well.,
+### NOTICE It might very well be possible, that Entropy wants to remove vital packages for XFCE as well.,

 so chances are that after a reboot the system is unusable.

 In that case, when KDE is removed., ***before*** rebooting, (just in case) simply reinstall your new DE, eg.: ***equo install @xfce***

-## final steps
+## Final Steps
 When done, a few final steps, enter ***equo conf update*** to check if configuration files needs to be updated, manually.

 perform a ***equo deptest*** and ***equo libtest***.